JeremyKlassen/JeremyKlassen/README.md

 I have spent just shy of 20 years in youthwork and am now looking to combine my domain knowledge with my newly aquired tech skills.
 I am currently finishing up a degree in Applied Computer Science at the University of Winnipeg.

-- 🔭 I’m currently working on [a drive scheduler](https://github.com/Stopdotz/DriveScheduler)
+- 🔭 I’m currently working on [drive scheduler](https://github.com/Stopdotz/DriveScheduler)

 - 🌱 I’m currently learning **PostgreSQL, and Express js**